 How Big Do Toy Poodles Get?
 (Size + Growth Chart)

-To help you out, we’ve put together the following information about the Toy Poodle breed, as well as a size and growth chart.
-You can use the chart to keep tabs on your dog’s rate of growth.
+To help you, we’ve compiled the following information about the Toy Poodle breed, as well as a size and growth chart.
+You can use the chart to monitor your dog’s growth rate.
 Just remember that every dog is unique and that the info in the chart is a general overview since not all Toy Poodles progress at the same rate.

 Facts About Toy Poodles

-The Toy Poodle is the smallest member of the Poodle family and one of the most popular breeds in the world thanks to its small size, friendly disposition, and adaptability.
+The Toy Poodle is the smallest member of the Poodle family and one of the most popular breeds in the world, thanks to their small size, friendly disposition, and adaptability.
 The highly trainable Toy Poodle is a dog that loves being the center of attention.
-Nothing makes this little guy happier than putting on a show for his human family.
+Nothing makes this little dog happier than putting on a show for his human family.

-Known to be a very good companion dog, the Toy Poodle is a dog that pays close attention to its owner, learns quickly, and responds with enthusiasm to positive training methods.
-This intelligent and lively pooch needs plenty of physical activity and mental stimulation to live a happy life.
+The Toy Poodle is a dog that pays close attention to their owner, learns quickly, and enthusiastically responds to positive training methods.
+This intelligent and lively pup needs plenty of physical activity and mental stimulation to live a happy life.

 Toy Poodle Size and Growth Chart

-The chart below is to be used as a guideline only because the heights and weights of a Toy Poodle can vary, depending on the individual dog.
-This chart may prove insightful if you’re not familiar with Toy Poodles and how they grow.
+The chart below should be used as a guideline only because the heights and weights of a Toy Poodle can vary, depending on the individual dog.
+This chart may prove insightful if you’re unfamiliar with Toy Poodles and how they grow.

-A mature Toy Poodle will stand no taller than 10 inches and weigh between 4–12 pounds.
+A mature Toy Poodle will stand no taller than 10 inches and weigh between 4 and 12 pounds.

 Chart source: https://puppyweightcalculator.com/poodle-size-guide/